 LEADER: When the worn pathways of daily life tempt us to close our eyes

-to oppression and suffering in our midst,
+to suffering in our midst,

 The Choirs of Centre College and The Presbyterian Church of Danville